 Donations given to support the P.A.C.T are readily accepted.

-Volunteers shelve books, take care of the grounds (weeding, planting, cleaning outside), assist during the summer reading program, and help with other special projects and events.
+Volunteers keep shelves organized, shelve books, take care of the grounds (weeding, planting, cleaning outside), assist during the summer reading program, and help with other special projects and events.
 The library would not function without the help of our strong volunteer team.
 Volunteers are extremely valued members of our library team!
-To be considered for a volunteer position (non-summer volunteer) at the library, please fill out this application and email or drop off to Circulation Department.

 TEEN VOLUNTEER Opportunities